lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

 Define Circuit-level Modules
 ============================

-To support FPGA SPICE, Verilog and Bitstream Generator, physical modules containing gate-level and transistor-level features are required for FPGA primitive blocks.
+To support FPGA SPICE, Verily and Bitstream Generator, physical modules containing gate-level and transistor-level features are required for FPGA primitive blocks.
 The physical modules are defined in XML syntax, similar to the original VPR FPGA architecture description language.

 For each module that appears in the FPGA architecture, a circuit model should be defined.
 In the definition of a circuit model, user can specify if the SPICE netlist of the module is either auto-generated or user-defined.